kendarorg/vibecoding/README.md

 * Running lots of times the system raised a problem with the connection sometimes hanged.
 20% of credit spent in analysis with no result.
 Did by hand
 	* First issue, every request needed a response to keep the synchronization
 	* Second issue the return of mkdirs() when uploading the files is not usefule: many files can create it at once, and if the file exists false is returned
+* Will now leave to the AI the fix of Client tests (changed due to the new messages)

 ### my-ai-cms according to Claude